+So, how to make interactive slides?
 A bored audience is one of our biggest fears as presenters.
 Whether it’s live participants in front of you or virtual ones behind a screen, we’re always looking for ways to entice, engage and excite the onlooking crowd.
-So, let’s try to make an Interactive Google Slides Presentation!
+So, let’s try to make an Interactive Google Slides

 Google Slides is a fantastic tool for this, but it also has its deficiencies.
-If you want to host a poll, quiz or an informative Q&A, you’ll need to integrate your presentation with AhaSlides.
+If you want to host a poll, quiz or an informative Q&A, you must integrate your presentation with AhaSlides.

-Here are 3 easy steps to making an interactive Google Slides presentation with AhaSlides’ free software.
-Read on for how to make it happen and the 4 reasons you should.
+Here are three easy steps to making an interactive Google Slides presentation with AhaSlides’ free software.
+Read on for how to make it happen and the four reasons you should.

 Let’s take a look at the 3 easy steps for bringing your interactive Google Slides presentation to AhaSlides.
 We’ll talk you through how to import, how to personalise and how to up the interactivity of your presentation.